All Episodes

 Let them go, you know, talk to somebody about whatever problem they've got.

-And so plastic Christmas trees have to come down in an airport, then all hell breaks loose, pardon me, use of the term at this joyful time of year.
+Then all hell breaks loose, pardon me, use of the term at this joyful time of year.

-And the plastic trees go back, oh, it was all a misunderstanding.
+And the plastic trees go back.

 It was not a misunderstanding.

-It was a failed effort by a lawyer to intimidate people who simply didn't play along, and it ended up as it should have, embarrassing this lawyer who was out trying to oppress, by the way.
+And it ended up as it should have, embarrassing this lawyer who was out trying to oppress, by the way.

-So if any of you there know him, and I know, look with the vast reach of the tentacles of this poisonous program, as he referred to it in his column.
+So if any of you there know him, and I know, look, with the vast reach of the tentacles of this poisonous program, as he referred to it in his column, he referred to me as poisonous.

-The poisonous tentacles of this program reach throughout the city of Chicago, even I'm sure into the office of Barack Obama.
+The poisonous tentacles of this program reach throughout the city of Chicago, even I'm sure, into the office of Barack Obama.

-Uh now as as I as we left you yesterday, ladies and gentlemen, we were we were teasing you with this story from Tempe, Arizona, the Heart Attack Grill, a theme restaurant.
+Now, as we left you yesterday, ladies and gentlemen, we were teasing you with this story from Tempe, Arizona.

 It's because of the waitresses.